Best Long-Term Investment Stocks to Buy

 Some of the best long-term investment stocks include companies that are in good financial standing, have a low valuation and pay consistent dividends.

-Folks seeking out the best long-term investment stocks to buy have a few ways to approach the task.
-One is to follow the advice of Benjamin Graham, the father of value investing, using his classic book, The Intelligent Investor.
+Folks seeking the best long-term investment stocks to buy have a few ways to approach the task.
+One is to follow the advice of Benjamin Graham, the father of value investing, in his classic book, The Intelligent Investor.

 In what is arguably one of the best books on investing, Graham suggests that a defensive investor should buy stocks of large, conservatively financed companies with good earnings power.
-The companies should also be some of the best dividend stocks, with consistent histories of payouts, and have low valuations.
+The companies should also be some of the best dividend stocks, with low valuations and consistent histories of payouts.

 However, in today's world, many tech stocks don't pay dividends.
 Instead, they often return capital to shareholders through large stock buybacks.